sirjonasxx/G-Earth/Troubleshooting.md

 * Your hosts file might have some permissions issues.
 Delete it and place a new one: https://github.com/sirjonasxx/G-Earth/issues/16
 * MAKE SURE your downloaded the right .rar file, for Windows, check if you're running on a 32bit or 64bit device first.

-If you had an issue and solved with a different solution and feel like it belongs on this page, feel free to create an issue.
+If you had an issue and you solved it with a different solution and feel like it belongs on this page, feel free to create an issue.